-Total consolidated assets of the Group stood at P52.71 billion as of the period from P52.0 billion as of December 2019.
+Total consolidated assets of the Group stood at P53.83 billion as of the period from P52.0 billion as of December 2019.

-Total current assets increased from P22.83 billion to P23.16 billion, primarily attributable to the following accounts: (a) cash and cash equivalents, due to loans availed by the Group during the lockdown period; (b) inventories, pertaining to additional construction materials of EEI; and (c) prepaid expenses and other current asset, due to unutilized creditable withholding taxes and advances of EEI to its suppliers and subcontractors.
+Total current assets increased from P22.83 billion to P24.07 billion, primarily attributable to the following accounts: (a) cash and cash equivalents, from net loan proceeds; (b) inventories, pertaining to additional construction materials of EEI; and (c) prepaid expenses and other current asset, due to additional unutilized creditable withholding and input taxes, and advances of EEI to its suppliers and subcontractors.